 Five positions on the WSBA Board of Governors (BOG) are up for election in 2015.
 These are the governors representing the 1st, 4th, 5th and 7-South congressional districts, and an at-large position representing new and young lawyers.
 The three-year term of office begins Sept.
 19, 2015.

-The four district-based positions are elected by their peers.
-Generally, a member is entitled to vote in the congressional district in which they reside.
-All out-of-state active WSBA members are eligible to vote in the district of the address of their agent within Washington for the purpose of receiving service of process as required by APR 5(f), or, if specifically designated to the executive director, within the district of their primary Washington practice.
+Voter eligibility: Active members in Attorney status are eligible to vote in the congressional district in which they resided on March 1, 2015.
+Out-of-state members are eligible to vote in the district of the address of their agent within Washington for the purpose of receiving service of process as required by APR 5(f), or, if specifically designated to the executive director, within the district of their primary Washington practice.

 Your district is listed next to your home address in myWSBA under "My Contact Info," or you can click on the Washington State Legislature website, enter your home address (or, if you live out-of-state, your agent-of-service address), choose "Congressional," click on "Find My District," then click on the map next to the symbol marking your address.